 Looking ahead, PokerStars PA will no longer enjoy its Pennsylvania online poker monopoly during its second year.
 Having cleared regulators’ hurdles, other online poker sites are expected to launch in the state in 2021, among them WSOP.com and partypoker.

-Meanwhile the new year may also see PokerStars launching an online poker site in Michigan to go along with its sites in New Jersey and Pennsylvania.
-It will be interesting to find out if PokerStars positions itself to enjoy a headstart in MI much as it was able to in PA.
+Meanwhile, the new year will see PokerStars Michigan launching an online poker site in to go along with its sites in New Jersey and Pennsylvania.
+It will be interesting to find out if PokerStars positions itself to enjoy a head start in MI much as it was able to in PA.

 Image via Dreamstime/Paul George Bodea